 The study area consists of an overall watershed that encompasses the project site.
-The project site is light to moderately sloping from south to north, and ultimately to the south east corner of the property.
+The project site is light to moderately sloping from west and east to the south east corner of the property.
 The project site was broken down into smaller watersheds, or subcatchments, to allow for analysis of runoff conditions for pervious and impervious areas.
-Subcatchments contribute to two Design Points (DP) located across the site, where stormwater leaves the project site.
+Subcatchments contribute to three Design Points (DP) located across the site, where stormwater leaves the project site.